bear-metal/bear-metal/source/_posts/2015-03-12-how-do-i-know-whether-my-rails-app-is-thread-safe-or-not.markdown

 end
 ```

 In this case, calling the `layout` method causes Rails to set the class instance variable `@_layout` for the controller class.
-If two concurrent requests (serve by two threads) hit this code simultaneously, they might end up in a race condition and overwrite each others’ layout.
+If two concurrent requests (served by two threads) hit this code simultaneously, they might end up in a race condition and overwrite each others’ layout.

 In this case, the correct way to set the layout is to use a symbol with the layout call: